julian-swart/big_rock/README.md

 - Boats can choose 4 of the 6 days to fish

+- Boats can only fish from 9AM - 3PM, except on Saturday it is from 8AM - 2PM

+- The boats have to be within a certain boundary off of the North Carolina Coast and the Gulf Stream.
+(The winners have to complete a polyraph test)

 - Entry Fee is $25,000 to be entered into all categories (some boats don't enter into all categories)

 - 184 sportfishing boats entered this year